 Beautifully written and relentlessly suspenseful, AMERICAN SUBVERSIVE is a cautionary tale with a culturally adroit, hyper-realistic, and bitingly humorous voice.

 David Goodwillie is the author of the novel American Subversive, a New York Times Notable Book of the Year, and the memoir Seemed Like a Good Idea at the Time.
-Goodwillie has written about books for The New York Times and The Daily Beast, and his nonfiction has appeared in New York magazine, Newsweek, Popular Science, and Men’s Health.
+Goodwillie has written for the New York Times, New York magazine, and Newsweek, among other publications.
 He has also been drafted to play professional baseball, worked as a private investigator, and was an expert at Sotheby’s auction house.
 A graduate of Kenyon College, he lives in Brooklyn.

 Get our latest book recommendations, author news, and competitions right to your inbox.